aerni/statamic-livewire-forms/README.md

 #### Submitting Form

-Use this hook to change data before the form submission is created.
+Use this hook to modify data before the form submission is created.
+Note, that you can only modify data of fields that are part of the form blueprint.
+You can't add data for nonexistent fields.
+In the example below: The form blueprint needs a `full_name` field.

 ```php
 protected function submittingForm(): void
 {